 I graduated from UNR, with a degree in Social Services.
 I currently work as a commercial real estate broker and own my own company, Argent Commercial Real Estate.
 I served a term on the Reno City Council from 1987-1991.

 When we returned to Reno we attended St. Paul's Methodist Church, where we were very active.
-We then went to South Reno Methodist Church, until we moved back to FUMC when we discovered that Ju-dith was the new minister.
+We then went to South Reno Methodist Church, until we moved back to FUMC when we discovered that Judith was the new minister.
 We have found that we enjoy the music program at FUMC and the wonderful people who attend this church.
 My oldest daughter and her husband were married at FUMC eight years ago.

 Jim and I are very active in the Historic Reno Preservation Society, and so of course we love the building that houses FUMC.
-It is expen-sive to maintain an old building, but very worthwhile.
+It is expensive to maintain an old building, but very worthwhile.
 We would like to be sure that the building, which is recognized throughout our community as a treasure, continues to be maintained.
 Hopefully our work through the Foundation will be able to accomplish this and many other things.

 I have many hobbies, including gardening, reading, camping, hiking and kayaking.
 We also love to gather with family and friends and cooking.
 Our kids and grandkids bring us tons of joy.
 Our lives are very blessed.

-"I hope that the Foundation can ensure resources are available for programs for the Church, especially for the youth and children.
+I also hope that the Foundation can ensure resources are available for wonderful programs for the Church, especially for the youth and children.
 This is particularly important to me because I spent much of my youth participating in various youth programs, including mission trips and local outreach.
 We plan to raise our baby, Fia, in the Church, and I hope she and her peers will have access to wonderful programs allowing them to grow in the Spirit and care for others.

 I was the first Chinese girl born in Boulder City, Nevada and the oldest of four.
 In the spring of 1967, my dad was transferred to the US Bureau of Mines in Reno.
 The first church we attended was Reno FUMC; while we were eating lunch, Dr. Orman Roberts, who was the pastor, came over to welcome us to Reno.
 I graduated from Reno High, UNR and University of California, Hastings College of the Law in San Francisco.